Hand Hygiene & Preventing the Spread of Germs

 The government guide suggests that children wash their hands before the start of their day at the early learning centre and at the end, before going home.
 Also before eating or handling any food.
 The guide then advises that children should wash their hands after performing certain activities.
 These include: Eating or handling food, touching nose secretions, using the toilet, having their nappy changed—their hands will become contaminated while they are on the changing mat, coming in from outside play and touching animals.

 There are five essential steps to good hand washing and using the correct methods should take around 30 seconds for both children and adults.
 The steps are as follows:

 - Apply soap to the hands (our childcare centres prefer to use liquid soap)

 - Lather soap and rub hands thoroughly; include wrists, palms, between fingers, around thumbs and under nails.
 This should be done for at least 15 seconds.
 (It’s useful for the little ones to know that this is roughly how long it takes to sing ‘Happy Birthday’)

 - Rinse thoroughly under running water

 - Dry with a clean paper towel, and use one to turn off the faucet if you can.

 Once a healthy habit becomes… well, a habit, then it is easy to maintain.
-And used alongside the other guides that are implemented in our childcare centres we can be confident that we are using our best practices to prevent the spread of infectious diseases.
-Remember that children learn by example and practicing at home is paramount too!
+And used alongside the other guides that are implemented in our centres we can be confident that we are using our best practices to prevent the spread of infectious diseases.
+Remember that children learn by example and practising at home is paramount too!